 Steam buildup in whole eggs may cause them to explode, and possibly damage the oven or cause injury.
-Reheating SLICED hard-boiled eggs and cooking SCRAMBLED and cooking SCRAMBLED eggs is safe.
+Reheating SLICED hard-boiled eggs and cooking SCRAMBLED eggs is safe.

 Potatoes, apples, whole squash and sausages are examples of foods with nonporous skins.
 These types of foods must be pierced before microwave cooking to prevent them from exploding.